gctools-outilsgc/aurora-website/src/docs/en/component/errors-and-validation.md

 </div>

-## Validated Errors
+## Validated Inputs

 When a user has corrected input errors, the error box disappears and individual inputs show the user that the error was corrected.

-Validated errors are styles as follows:
+Validated Inputs are styled as follows:

 The input field border will be shown using the colour <badge style="background-color: #2B542C;">#2B542C</badge>.
 If there is an error on a button input, the label is displayed using this same colour.